 Other than the gym work, I’m fairly sure I also noticed an effect from the L-Arginine supplements.
 I’d read that researchers have found that L-Arginine can be effective in treating erectile dysfunction because it boosts blood circulation to the penis.

 Since the last update, I’ve once again had the same problem.
-I think this time it was because I totally fell for someone, so I really wanted to things to go well, resulting in the old anxiety resurfacing.
+I think this time it was because I totally fell for someone, and I really wanted to things to go well, resulting in the old anxiety resurfacing.